BeatnikAU/Discord-PUG-Bot/README.md

 - Install [node.js](https://nodejs.org/en/)
 - Rename config-blank.json to config.json then add your bot token and guild id
 - Run `npm install` from terminal / command prompt to install the dependencies
-- Run `node commands.js` from terminal / command prompt to start the bot
+- Run `npm start` from terminal / command prompt to start the bot

 ## Task List